Pennsylvania Deer Season 2026: Rifle Opener Nov 28, Bow Oct 3

-Pennsylvania's 2026-27 deer season opens Saturday, October 3, 2026, with the statewide archery season, and the firearms season runs Saturday, November 28 straight through Sunday, December 13 — sixteen consecutive days, Sundays included.
+Pennsylvania's 2026-27 statewide archery season opens Saturday, October 3, 2026 — though the state's first deer opener comes two weeks earlier, September 19 in the special-regulations units WMUs 2B, 5C and 5D around Pittsburgh and Philadelphia, where archery runs Sept.
+19 – Nov.
+27 and Dec.
+26 – Jan.
+24, 2027.
+Statewide, and the firearms season runs Saturday, November 28 straight through Sunday, December 13 — sixteen consecutive days, Sundays included.
 The Pennsylvania Game Commission's Board of Commissioners gave final approval to the 2026-27 seasons in April 2026.

 The biggest structural note this year: all 2026-27 seasons include the Sundays that fall within their start and end dates, and seasons that previously ended on Saturdays largely now end on Sundays.
 If you've been hunting Pennsylvania for years, recheck your assumptions — the old Sunday closures are gone from these season windows.